geraldb/geraldb.github.io/index.md

 For the record - here's my little public blockchain research corner online - [**Blockchain!
 Blockchain!
-Blockchain!**](https://github.com/openblockchains) - among many others - and here's the million dollar research center - [**Austrian Blockchain Center (ABC)**](https://www.abc-research.at) - with no public code or anything - the best to find is some public discussion / debate panels.
+Blockchain!**](https://github.com/openblockchains) - among many others - and here's the million dollar research center - [**Austrian Blockchain Center (ABC)**](https://www.abc-research.at) - with no public code or anything - the best to find is some public discussion / debate panel recordings.
 No warning that blockchain is (mostly) a narrative to scam and fill your own pocket or anything.
 Guess what - the Austrian blockchain researcher are top quality (scammers) - and, yes, the pocket the "research" money from the state and from private companies.
 Bingo!